 There are three tracks through which you can study Education at Cambridge: Education, Psychology and Learning; Education, Policy and International Development; and Education, English, Drama and the Arts.
 For more information about these three pathways, see the Faculty website.

 A great advantage of studying at Churchill is that you would be in residence on our single College site for the whole of your three years with us.
 Churchill has all its sporting and accommodation facilities on a peaceful site in large grounds, a few minutes cycle ride from the city centre.
 Another advantage is that you would study with a wide mix of undergraduate and postgraduate students.
 The course examines the way in which education meets individual, social and economic needs.
 If you have a passion for understanding how our education arrangements came to be as they are and to speculate about where they are going, then you will have plenty of students (not studying Education) with whom to discuss latest sound bites.

-Churchill welcomes applicants for Education, with admission arrangements and requirements being like to other Cambridge degrees.
+Churchill welcomes applicants for Education.
 If your application is successful, you would be accepted by one of the Colleges that takes undergraduates.
 If appropriate, you could also be admitted as an affiliated or mature student.

 |No specific subjects||No specific subjects|